 Interaction with the institution (Principle 6).
-Home and host supervisors are encouraged to agree on the types of feedback provided to banks, and ensure consistency in how such feedback is provided.
+Home and host supervisors are encouraged to agree on the types of feedback provided to banks and ensure consistency in how such feedback is provided.

 Crisis preparedness (Principle 7).
-Reflecting on the recent co-existence of colleges and crisis management groups (CMGs), this principle will be renamed "crisis preparedness", instead of the current "crisis management".
-The principle now differentiates between banks that have established CMGs (eg systemically important banks), and other banks that do not have a CMG.
-For the former, guidance is provided on possible communication and coordination between the college and CMG on crisis preparedness.
+To reflect the establishment of crisis management groups (CMGs), Principle 7 has been renamed "crisis preparedness" instead of the former "crisis management" and differentiates between banks that have CMGs (eg systemically important banks) and other banks that do not have a CMG.
+For the former group of banks, the Principle provides guidance on possible communication and coordination between the college and CMG to assist with crisis preparedness.

 Macroprudential work (Former Principle 8).
 The Committee recognises that macroprudential information is highly pertinent to colleges.
 However, colleges have never been intended to be a primary venue for macroprudential policy coordination, since macroprudential policy focuses on the stability of financial systems rather than individual institutions.
 Moreover, macroprudential issues arise in a few specific contexts within colleges rather than being a general aspect of college discussions.
-Therefore, the revised principles refer to macro-prudential issues in the four specific contexts listed below, instead of making them the subject of a single separate principle as in the 2010 principles.
-These four contexts are:
+Therefore, the revised College Principles refer to macroprudential issues in the five specific contexts listed below, instead of making them the subject of a single separate principle as in the 2010 principles.
+These five contexts are:

-- Understanding banking group risks: The overarching objective of a supervisory college, which is to assist its members in developing a better understanding of the risk profile and vulnerabilities of the banking group (Principle 1); - Communicating with CMGs: Communication with CMGs on key elements of recovery and resolution plans, as appropriate (Principles 1 and 7); - Determining college membership: Systemic factors for determining membership in colleges.
-Specifically, the significance of a banking group's operations in the local market (eg market share and role played by the entity), whether the entity is an integral part of the infrastructure of the financial system, and criteria from host supervisors for identifying D-SIBs (Principle 2); and - Establishing capital and liquidity requirements: Capital and liquidity plans of the banking group, and minimum capital adequacy and liquidity requirements that apply across banks within a jurisdiction (eg Pillar 1 approaches under the Basel capital framework) which may be discussed in the context of a specific banking group (Principle 3 and Principle 5).
+- Understanding banking group risks: The overarching objective of a supervisory college, which is to assist its members in developing a better understanding of the risk profile and vulnerabilities of the banking group, has been clarified (Principle 1). - Communicating with CMGs: Colleges should communicate with CMGs on key elements of recovery and resolution plans as appropriate (Principles 1 and 7). - Determining college membership: Systemic factors may be taken into account when determining college membership.
+Specifically, consideration may be given to the significance of a banking group's operations in the local market (eg market share and the role played by the entity), whether the entity is an integral part of the infrastructure of the financial system and criteria from host supervisors for identifying D-SIBs.
+In addition, supervisors may consider inviting macroprudential authorities to participate in some college discussions on a case-bycase basis (Principle 2). - Establishing capital and liquidity requirements: Capital and liquidity plans of the banking group, and minimum capital adequacy and liquidity requirements that apply across banks within a jurisdiction (eg Pillar 1 approaches under the Basel capital framework), may be discussed in the context of a specific banking group (Principles 3 and 5). - Information exchange: Macroprudential information that is relevant to the overall risk profile of a banking group may be shared and discussed within colleges (Principle 3).